pvcraven/2017_web_security/source/authorization/authorization.rst

 theirs?
 Without authorization the user would easily have access to all objects in the database regardless of the owner.

+Another example of this is when a web or application server runs at too great a permission level.
+This means that they execute using privileged accounts such as root in UNIX or LOCALSYSTEM in Windows.
+By running servers as these users the processes run with all of the rights of these users.
+It is very easy to use malicious code to execute with the authority of a privileged account.
+If someone were to implement this code, then there could be potential damage from the exploit.
+This can come into play with databases as well.
+Often times the database accounts used by web applications have privileges beyond those actually required.
+This destroys the database server's ability to defend against access to or modification of unauthorized resources.
+Web servers should be executed under accounts with minimal permissions and applications should use one or more lesser-privileged accounts. [cac]_

 Best Practices
 ---------------
 * One of the most critical mistakes that can be made is hiding capabilities